-- The version 1.16 of the syn1588® Software Suite will in a first step not support the on-board jitter cleaner PLL. - This support will be added either with an update of the release 1.16 or with the next release 1.17 - One excerpt from this rule is the ExtClk option using an external 10 MHz clock which is available by default without using the fSync utility; simply connect the appropriate external clock to connector X8.
+- The version 1.17 of the syn1588[®] Software Suite will in a first step not support the on-board jitter cleaner PLL. - This support will be added either with an update of the release 1.18 - One excerpt from this rule is the ExtClk option using an external 10 MHz clock which is available by default without using the fSync utility; simply connect the appropriate external clock to connector X8.